Terenceyuyue/varFEM/README.md

 - Besides Morley element, Zienkiewicz element and Adini element are two other commonly used nonconforming elements.
   The former is incomplete cubic triangular element and the latter is incomplete bicubic rectangular element.
-  In addition to directional problems, all three non-conforming elements (and conforming elements) can be programmed using a unified framework.
+  In addition to directional problems, all three non-conforming elements (and conforming elements) can be programmed in the unified framework given in the document.